Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 - Breastplate
 - Attunement (You must have atleast 100 hit points to attune to _Warmogs Armor_)

+**Substain**: The maximum amount of regeneration stacks you can gain are doubled.

-**Warmogs Heart**: As a bonus action, you can give yourself 10 stacks of regeneration.
-The max amount of regeneration stacks you can gain are doubled.
+**Warmogs Heart**: As a bonus action, you can give yoursel stacks of regeneration equal to three times your proficiency bonus.
+Once this effect is used, it cannot be used again until 30 seconds pass.

 **Allways Ready**: Whenever you roll initiative, you start with 75 hit points, unless your current hit points are higher.